jakebellacera/scenery.js/README.md

 Emitted when the element is sequenced in.
 Do note that this event will bubble up to the Scenery element, so you can listen for all sequences on the Scenery element if needed.

+Additional data passed into the `event.detail` object are:

+* `sceneIndex` - (_Number_) the index of the current scene.
+Do note that this index is _zero-based_, so the index will start at 0.
+* `sequenceIndex` - (_Number_) the index of the current sequence.
+Do note that this index is _zero-based_, so the index will start at 0.
+* `elements` - (_NodeList_) the list of elements that are being sequenced.

 #### scenery:sequenced:out

-Emitted when the element is sequenced out.
+Emitted when the sequence is being animated out.
 Do note that this event will bubble up to the Scenery element, so you can listen for all sequences on the Scenery element if needed.

+Additional data passed into the `event.detail` object are:

+* `sceneIndex` - (_Number_) the index of the current scene.
+Do note that this index is _zero-based_, so the index will start at 0.
+* `sequenceIndex` - (_Number_) the index of the current sequence.
+Do note that this index is _zero-based_, so the index will start at 0.
+* `elements` - (_NodeList_) the list of elements that are being sequenced.

 Contributing
 ------------